Household Hazardous Waste Drop-Off Program

 WHAT CAN YOU BRING?:

-- Automotive products such as transmission or brake fluid, engine degreaser, anti-freeze, diesel fuel, gas cans, and contaminated gasoline.
+- Automotive products such as transmission or brake fluid, engine degreaser, anti-freeze, diesel fuel and gasoline.

 - Cleaning supplies, such as oven cleaner, drain cleaner, lye, toilet bowl cleaner, floor and furniture polish, mothballs and products containing petroleum.